-Over 130 companies, with customers in almost every state across the country, are helping to manufacture the technology and provide the services needed to cut methane emissions.
+Over 200 companies across the country are helping to manufacture the technology and provide the services needed to reduce harmful oil and gas pollution.

 Key research findings

-The interactive methane mitigation map, created by EDF with data from both of Datu's analyses, plots the locations of these companies and their operations - visualizing the current landscape and potential growth opportunities for this industry in numerous American cities.
+The interactive methane mitigation map plots the locations of these companies and their operations - visualizes the current landscape and potential growth opportunities for this industry in numerous American cities.